 Learn To Stargaze is hosted by John A. Read, a writer, astronomer, and YouTuber on all things Space.

-John A. Read’s journey into astronomy began with a small and rickety telescope purchased at his local pharmacy.
-He found it fascinating to observe the Moon and Saturn with its rings using such meagre equipment.
-He decided to share these views with others by writing his first book, 50 Things to See with a Small Telescope, an easy-to-understand beginner’s guide which he self-published and sold through Amazon starting in 2013.
+John Read’s journey into astronomy began with a small and rickety telescope purchased at his local pharmacy when he was about 27 years old.
+He found it fascinating to observe the Moon and Saturn using such meagre equipment.
+After two years volunteering with his local astronomy club in California, he decided to share his newfound knowledge with others by writing his first book, 50 Things to See with a Small Telescope.

-Since then, he has written a number of other books on space for children including 50 Things to See on the Moon (Formac Publishing)—50 Animals That Have Been to Space, which he co-wrote with his wife Jennifer Read, and 50 Space Missions That Changed the World.
-In 2021, he released 110 Things to See with a Telescope co-authored with astronomer Chris Vaughan.
-John works as a telescope operator at the Burke-Gaffney Observatory.
+Since then, he has written several other books including 50 Things to See on the Moon (with David M. F. Chapman), 50 Animals That Have Been to Space (which he co-wrote with his wife Jennifer Read), and 50 Space Missions That Changed the World.
+In 2021, he released 110 Things to See with a Telescope (with Chris Vaughan).
+John recently founded a private stargazing park, called Stargaze Nova Scotia, and is in the process of resurrecting the Abbey Ridge Observatory.
+On the side, he hosts the Learn To Stargaze channel on YouTube and is a graduate student at Johns Hopkins University studying Space Systems Engineering.

 LearnToStargaze is proud to partner with…